alessandrobarro/mini/wl-analysis/README.md

 This code provides a basic wavelets decomposition experimentation built by following an online tutorial.
-We utilize the library pywv, which allow us to perform wavelet transform on a signal (.wav) file.
+It utilizes the library pywv, which allows to perform wavelet transform on a signal stored in a (.wav) file.